Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Security layer* → it ensures data protection and access control for respecting of the protection & compliance policies: authN/AuthZ, encryption, firewalls, auditing
 - *Observability Layer* → It provides visibility and continuous management of the service, offrering monitoring & operations like metrics, logging, auto-patching.

-The service is offered per DB instance.
-Each instance consists of:

-- 4 vCPUs
-- 16 GB of RAM
-- 500 GB of Storage (with replication).

 The service offers the following advantages:

 - *Cost Efficiency* → no hardware or infrastructure investment.
 Reduced operational costs: no need for DBA teams to handle maintenance, patching, or scaling manually.